jwosty/TAW/README.md

 ##Planned Features
 I am planning on adding the following (in order of priority):

-1. Trinium and tools (a fictional element from Stargate that is 100x lighter & stronger than steel: http://en.wikipedia.org/wiki/Trinium#Trinium)
+1. [Trinium](http://en.wikipedia.org/wiki/Trinium#Trinium) and tools (a fictional element from Stargate that is 100x lighter & stronger than steel)
 2. The Ender Pickaxe will be able to harvest monster spawners (no easy way to do this; not coming any time soon)
 3.
    * Possibly emerald tools